a top-10 low residency MFA program

 Over the course of an independent study session, students send five packets to their mentors at regularly scheduled intervals.
 Mentors return their critique within seven days of receiving the packet.
 The total packet, including cover letter, original writing, and critical essays, should not exceed 50 pages (the total is less for poetry and picture books), unless the student has received permission from the instructor to send more work.
 Students’ packets consist of

 - a cover letter discussing the enclosed material and asking questions about specific parts of the material.

-- original creative writing consisting of some new material and some revisions: 35-45 pages of prose, screenwriting or playwriting, middle-grade or young-adult writing; 5-7 poems or text for 5-7 picture book.
+- original creative writing consisting of some new material and/or some revisions: 35-45 pages of prose, screenwriting or playwriting, middle-grade or young-adult writing; 5-7 poems; or text for 5-7 picture books.
 Third-, fourth- and enrichment-semester students have somewhat different requirements.

-- the student’s cumulative bibliography (for the semester) in standard MLA format.
+- the student’s bibliography for the independent study.

-- a cumulative list of titles of original creative writing included in the current semester’s packets.
+- a cumulative list of titles of original creative writing included in the current independent study session’s packets.